top of page

 Benefits of simulation include:

-• Safe environment to make and learn from mistakes.
+• A safe environment to make and learn from mistakes.

 • Immediate feedback from instructors and peers.

-• Opportunity to repeat procedures until mastery is achieved.
+• The opportunity to repeat procedures until mastery is achieved.

 • Exposure to rare or complex cases that students might not encounter during clinical rotations.